elasticio/elasticio.github.io/content/_components/lookup-table/index.md

 > The CSV can only be a maximum of 5kB, and if it contains any duplicate values
 > in a given column, it will fail validation.

+### How it works

+To utilize the Lookup Table component, you need to provide a valid CSV table in the component's credentials.
+It's important to note that the CSV file should not exceed 5kB in size, and if it contains any duplicate values within a specific column, it will fail the validation process.

+The Lookup Table component supports the **Lookup From Table** action exclusively.
+It enables you to establish relationships between your configured values based on the columns present in the CSV table.
+To ensure proper configuration, each column in the CSV table should have a corresponding header name, which you can pass into the Lookup Table component's Configuration.

+{% include img.html max-width="100%" url="img/lookup-table-config.png" title="Lookup table configuration" %}

 ### Technical Notes

 The [technical notes](technical-notes) page gives some technical details about Lookup Table component like [changelog](/components/lookup-table/technical-notes#changelog).